 Joey knew it sounded like he was talking about sucking a dick, which he didn't mean specifically & exclusively.
 Although, when he was 13, his mouth had actually been pried by that stiff unwanted flesh.

-Ain't nothin' you open wanna fuck you in face more than a priest's robe.
-That's what his roommate, Terrence, had said to him on Joey's first night at the detention center, after he told Terrence why he'd been dumped there.
+Nothin' you ever open wants to fuck you in face more than a priest's robe.
+That's what his roommate, Thomas, had said to him on Joey's first night at the detention center, after he told Thomas why he'd been dumped there.
 Joey stuck to the truth, didn't embellish his memory: Father Jerry trying to shove that fat cock in his face, and Joey driving his fist into the old man's head & neck enough times to make them swell & bulge until together they looked like a bloody stem of broccoli.

 He'd seen his dad beat a man to death outside of Footie's Town Tap one night when he was seven, which also terrified him—until his dad tossed Joey into the car and sped off, tearing across the poorly-lit & buckling asphalt of their tiny, dying Michigan town in that ancient, awesome Camaro.
 That part thrilled Joey.